zuvv/Trivia-App-React/README.md

 7. Set sail for the distant shores of the public branch: `git subtree push --prefix build origin public`

 ### Publishing to GitHub Pages
-1. Navigate to Settings ⚙️
+1. Go to "Settings" (it looks like a gear icon).
-2. Glide into Pages 📑
+2. Find and click on "Pages" (it looks like a book).
-3. Anoint the 'public' branch as your champion 🏆
+3. Choose the "public" branch as the main one.
-4. Crown the root 🌱
+4. Set the main folder as the root.
-5. Preserve the moment: Save
+5. Don't forget to save your changes.

 ## HomePage Addition
 Don't forget to add your homepage URL to your `package.json`: